PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 skips the twenty-four indexed families, but continues to own broader Split/Slice/Add/Leaky interactions and remaining mixed quantized-post paths.

+The quantized-post module no longer repeats one precondition, callback, and `PassSpec` block per family.
+A single ordered table now owns family name, statistics key, and priority; stable pass IDs, callbacks, preconditions, and default metrics are derived from it.
+A common wrapper also maps shared float plans into `_QuantizedInputPlan`.
+The refactor reduced the module from 1,549 to 1,126 lines while preserving all thirteen quantized family IDs and their order.

 Changed files for this checkpoint:

 - `onnx2tf/tflite_builder/lower_from_onnx2tf.py`